DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Privacy-Preserving Messaging

-{\lambda_{\textrm{PIR}}} \para{An alternative construction} If the traffic requirements become too heavy for the organization members, bandwidth can be reduced by increasing the computation cost at the pigeonhole server.
+{\lambda_{\textrm{PIR}}} \para{An Alternative Construction} If the traffic requirements become too heavy for the organization members, bandwidth can be reduced by increasing the computation cost at the pigeonhole server.
 Instead of using cover traffic to \emph{all} journalists to hide the mailboxes that contain real messages, journalists can retrieve messages using computational private information retrieval (PIR)~\cite{KushilevitzO97,AngelCLS18}.

 In this approach, senders send cover messages at a rate $\ratecoverpir$, \emph{independent} of the number of journalists, to random mailboxes.
 When they have a real message, they send it instead of a cover message.
 They use the same rate to retrieve messages using PIR.
-The PIR hides the messages which are getting retrieved from the pigeonhole and breaks the link between the send and receive time.
+This approach hides which messages are getting retrieved from the pigeonhole and breaks the link between the send and receive time.
 As a result, the server's observation of the system is independent of whether journalists send a real message or not.

-We illustrate the trade-off of this approach in Figure~\ref{fig:messaging_cost}, right, using SealPIR~\cite{AngelCLS18} to retrieve cover and conversation messages.
-Responding to a PIR request in a scenario of 1000 journalists and send rate of 6 message per hour takes $12$ seconds.
+We illustrate the trade-off associated with this approach in Figure~\ref{fig:messaging_cost}, right.
+We use SealPIR~\cite{AngelCLS18} to retrieve cover and conversation messages.
+Responding to a PIR request in a scenario of 1000 journalists and a send rate of 6 messages per hour takes $12$ seconds.
 Therefore, we assume a server with 24 cores (approx 1300 USD/month in AWS) can handle this scenario.
 We see that this approach enables the system to send conversation messages at a higher rate and a lower cost.
 For example, sending 6 messages per hour (144 messages a day) requires around 59\,MB.
 However, as opposed to the Poisson cover approach described in the previous section, this rate limits the total number of messages per day \emph{regardless of recipient}.
-Thus, depending on the number of receivers journalists want to communicate on average, one or the other method could be more advantageous.
+As a result, depending on the number of receivers journalists want to communicate with on average, one or the other method could be more advantageous.